War of the Coprophages: Plot

-Mulder goes to investigate the facility Sheriff Frass mentioned.
-Before breaking in, he and Scully discuss the odd behavior of the roaches, with Scully hypothesizing that the roaches could be an invasive species.
+Mulder investigates the facility Frass mentioned.
+Before breaking in, he and Scully discuss the odd behavior of the roaches, with Scully hypothesizing that they could be an invasive species.
 Inside the facility, which resembles a typical house, Mulder sees the walls rippling and is quickly surrounded by roaches.
-He is then confronted by Dr. Bambi Berenbaum (Bobbie Phillips), a researcher from the Department of Agriculture who is studying cockroaches to develop more effective methods of pest control.
+He is then confronted by Dr. Bambi Berenbaum (Bobbie Phillips), a researcher from the USDA who is studying roaches to develop more effective methods of pest control.
 Berenbaum has great interest in insects and, incidentally, believes that some UFOs are actually insect swarms flying through electrically charged airspaces.
 Yet another death occurs in Mulder's hotel, with the individual being found covered in roaches that quickly flee.
-At this point, Mulder believes that the individual simply died of fright, though Scully begins to wonder what is going on and decides to head up there herself.
+At this point, Mulder believes that the individual simply died of fright, though Scully begins to wonder what is going on and decides to visit Miller's Grove herself.

-Mulder brings a cockroach from the hotel room to Berenbaum, who thinks it may be mechanical.
-Mulder then visits the nearby Dr. Ivanov, a wheelchair-bound scientist who works on insect-like robots.
+Mulder brings a roach from the hotel room to Berenbaum, who thinks it may be mechanical.
+He then visits Dr. Ivanov, a wheelchair-bound scientist who works on insect-like robots.
 The two discuss the possibility that extraterrestrial intelligences could send robotic probes to study other planets.
 After inspecting Mulder's specimen, Ivanov is rendered speechless; he informs Mulder that the specimen is, technology-wise, vastly superior to anything he's ever seen.
-Scully arrives in the town at a convenience store, finding the residents succumbing to panic over the roaches.
-She attempts to calm the people down, however the store-goers frantically flee after two scuffling patrons knock over a display of chocolate candies, believing them to be more roaches.
-Meanwhile, Mulder, while departing Ivanov's lab, catches another roach to bring to Berenbaum, but this time, she concludes that it is a seemingly normal cockroach.
+Scully arrives in the town at a convenience store, finding the residents succumbing to mass hysteria over the roaches.
+She attempts to calm the people down, but they instead frantically flee after two scuffling patrons knock over a display of chocolate candies, believing them to be more roaches.

+Mulder catches another roach to bring to Berenbaum, but this time she concludes that it is a seemingly normal insect.
 Scully finds out that Eckerle was researching dung-derived methane as an alternative fuel source, and had been importing animal dung that may have introduced the roaches to the area.
 Upon hearing this, Mulder speculates that the roaches are actually extraterrestrial robotic probes that are capable of consuming dung—an abundant resource already exploited by some species of roaches—to generate methane as a source of fuel.